-Delete a PoF timer schedule
+Delete a PoE timer schedule

 You can delete a PoE timer schedule that you no longer need.
-The associated timer schedule configuration is also deleted.
+All entries that are part of the PoE timer schedule are also deleted.

 To delete a PoE timer schedule:

 You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.